Computing HF^ by factoring mapping classes: Introduction

-A Heegaard decomposition of a closed three-manifold $Y$ is a decomposition of $Y$ along a surface into two particular simple pieces, handlebodies, whose invariants are easy to calculate for suitable boundary parameterization.
+A Heegaard decomposition of a closed three-manifold $Y$ is a decomposition of $Y$ along a surface into two particular simple pieces: handlebodies.
+The invariants of handlebodies with suitable boundary parametrizations are easy to calculate.
 Thus, the key step to calculating $\HFa$ from a Heegaard splitting is calculating the bimodule associated to a surface automorphism~$\psi$ to allow us to match up the two boundary parametrizations.
 We approach this problem as follows.
 Any diffeomorphism $\psi$ between two surfaces associated to two (possibly different) pointed matched circles can be factored into a sequence of elementary pieces, called {\em arc-slides}.
 Then Theorem~\ref{thm:PairingTheorem} allows us to compute the bimodule associated to $\psi$ as a suitable composition of bimodules associated to arc-slides.

 Thus, the primary task of the present paper is to calculate the type \DD\ bimodule associated to an arc-slide.
 These calculations turn out to follow from simple geometric constraints coming from the Heegaard diagram, combined with algebraic constraints imposed from the relation that $\partial^2=0$.